mitranim/fpx/docs/html/partials/fun.md

 ### `seq(...funs)`

+Represents the
+<a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Comma_Operator" target="_blank">`,`</a>
+operator in terms of functions rather than expressions.

-Returns a new function that runs the given functions independently from each other, passing all arguments to each and returning the result of the last one.
+Returns a new function that runs the given functions in order, passing the same arguments to each, returning the result of the last one.
 Useful for combining operations that have side effects.

 ```js
 function first (a, b) {